 Medigap provides coverage for the 20% not covered by Medicare.

-Additionally, Medicare Supplements have benefits not provided by Original Medicare, like Skilled Nursing benefits and foreign travel emergency coverage.
+Additionally, Medicare Supplements have benefits beyond Medicare, like Skilled Nursing benefits and foreign travel emergency coverage.

 Health Savings Account Exceptions